tianpeng-deng/FedBCD/README.md

 ## Citation
-Our paper is under review in IEEE Transactions on Medical Imaging, the citation will be available after acceptance.
+Our paper is under review in *IEEE Transactions on Medical Imaging*, the citation will be available after acceptance.